Four-dimensional operator systems without the lifting property: Acknowledgements

 \section{Acknowledgements}

 The author was supported in part by a Lawrence Perko Faculty Research Award.
 The author would also like to thank David Blecher, Travis Russell, Vern Paulsen, Matthew Kennedy and Florin Pop for helpful conversations.
+The author also thanks an anonymous referee for many helpful suggestions.